DannyMexen/NecorLibSys/README.md

 # NecorLibSys
-Simple Library System created, in part, for the interview process at NECOR for a software developer position
+Simple Library System created, in part, for the interview process at NECOR for a software developer position.

+I used Java (Swing) with MySQL integration.